 If you are planning a stay of three days or longer, you might consider Casa de Los Siete Patios.
 This private hacienda, owned and designed by Jean Loop Bitterlin for his mother, sits on the outskirts of town.
 It is secluded, secure and boasts unobstructed views and ocean breezes.
 There is a large pool with a cabana and bar on property.

 This unique circular home surrounds a central patio area and features all the amenities for entertaining.
 You can rent one to 5 suites, but you will never share the villa with anyone outside your party.
 The cost of your stay includes kitchen staff who prepare your breakfast and lunch.

 Additionally, there are some charming outdoor features for the youngsters.
 On the property is a children’s carousel, as well as the coolest two-story playhouse.
 It reminded me of a life-sized Barbie Dream House.
 It just needed the pink convertible.

-Siete de los Siete Patios is the perfect location for a destination wedding and if you are interested, they will arrange it.
-The two acres of outdoor space provide several locations for the nuptials and reception.
+Siete de Los Siete Patios is the perfect location for a destination wedding and if you are interested, they will arrange it.
+The two acres of outdoor space provides several locations for the nuptials and reception.
 The venue allows for up to 650 guests.

 And as a bonus for any self-respecting Gen Xer, Bono has been one of Siete Patios’ famous guests.
 Stay here and you can brag that you slept where Bono slumbered.